 #f if there is no such element.

-return the last set.
-If none do, return
+return the last element.
+If not all do, return

 (@vector-partition pred? @vec) -> @vector and integer [SRFI 133]